yxie054/template-lab-02-unit-integration-testing/README.md

 }
 ```

+One of the benefits of writing unit tests is that it forces you to think about how to subdivide a problem across a number of different classes and functions, because those become your testable units.

 ## CMake

 Before we can start actually writing the unit tests, there are a few changes we'll need to make to our repository.
 The first issue is that in order to use gtest is we'll need to change from hand compiling our program to using a build system.
 Gtest doesn't support the basic make build system, but instead supports [CMake](https://cmake.org/) which is a build system built on top of make and supports some more advanced features.
 The CMake system looks for a CMakeLists.txt file in order to know what to build, so start by creating the following CMakeLists.txt file: